deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 layout: default
 ---

-# Artificial intelligence, machine learning & deep learning
+# Artificial Intelligence, Machine Learning and Deep Learning

 You can think of deep learning, machine learning and artificial intelligence as a set of Russian dolls nested within each other, beginning with the smallest and working out.
-Deep learning is a subset of machine learning, which is a subset of AI.

-In colloquial use, AI is any computer program that does something smart.
+Deep learning is a subset of machine learning, and machine learning is a subset of AI, which is an umbrella term for any computer program that does something smart.
+Here are a few definitions of artificial intelligence:

-It can be a pile of if-then statements or a complex statistical model.
+* A branch of computer science dealing with the simulation of intelligent behavior in computers.
+* The capability of a machine to imitate intelligent human behavior.
+* A computer system able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.

+There are a lot of ways to simulate human intelligence, and some methods are more intelligence than others.

+AI can be a pile of if-then statements, or a complex statistical model.
+The if-then statements are simply rules explicitly programmed by a human hand.
+Taken together, these if-then statements are sometimes called rules engines or expert systems.
+The intelligence they might mimic could be an accountant with knowledge of the tax code, who takes information you feed it, runs the information through a set of static rules, and gives your the amount of taxes you owe as a result.

 Usually, when a computer program designed by AI researchers actually succeeds at something -- like winning at chess -- many people say it's "not really intelligent", because the algorithm's internals are well understood.
 So you could say that true AI is whatever computers can't do yet. ;)

 Machine learning is a subset of AI.
 That is, all machine learning counts as AI, but not all AI counts as machine learning.
-For example, symbolic logic (rules engines, expert systems and knowledge graphs) as well as evolutionary algorithms and Baysian statistics could all be described as AI, and none of them are machine learning.
+For example, symbolic logic -- rules engines, expert systems and knowledge graphs -- could all be described as AI, and none of them are machine learning.

-One aspect that separates machine *learning* from the knowledge graphs and expert systems is its ability to modify itself when exposed to more data; i.e. machine learning is dynamic and does not require human intervention to change.
-That makes it less brittle, and less reliant on human domain experts.
+One aspect that separates machine *learning* from the knowledge graphs and expert systems is its ability to modify itself when exposed to more data; i.e. machine learning is dynamic and does not require human intervention to make certain changes.
+That makes it less brittle, and less reliant on human experts.

-In 1959, Arthur Samuel, one of the pioneers of machine learning, defined it as a "field of study that gives computers the ability to learn without being explicitly programmed."
+In 1959, Arthur Samuel, one of the pioneers of machine learning, defined machine learning as a "field of study that gives computers the ability to learn without being explicitly programmed."
 That is, machine-learning programs have not been explicitly entered into a computer, like the if-then statements above.
 Machine-learning programs, in a sense, adjust themselves in response to the data they're exposed to.

 <p align="center">
 <a href="https://skymind.ai/quickstart" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH DEEP LEARNING</a>